 It is hoped that all situations of concern can be resolved quickly through discussion and early action.
-If at any point a parent has concerns about how their child's needs are being met, they should contact [name and contact details].
-However, if a parent feels that their concern or complaint has not been dealt with satisfactorily, an appointment can be made to speak with the SENCo or Head teacher.
+If at any point a parent has concerns about how their child's needs are being met, they should contact their child's class teacher in the first instance.
+However, if a parent feels that their concern or complaint has not been dealt with satisfactorily, an appointment can be made to speak with the SENCo or Headteacher.